-Drain the fuel tank, fuel lines, and carburetor float bowl(s).
+1. Drain the fuel tank, fuel lines, and carburetor float bowls.

 - Remove the empty fuel tank, pour a cup of SAE 10W30 or 20W40 motor oil in the tank, shake the tank to coat the inner surfaces thoroughly and drain off the excess oil.
-Reinstall the tank. - Remove the spark plug, pour about one tablespoon of SAE 10W30 or 20W40 motor oil in the spark plug hole and reinstall the spark plug.
-Turn the engine over several times (ground spark plug lead wires) to coat the cylinder walls with oil.
+Reinstall the tank. - Remove the spark plugs, pour about one tablespoon of SAE 10W30 or 20W40 motor oil in each spark plug hole and reinstall the spark plugs.
+Turn the engine over several times (ground spark plug leads) to coat the cylinder walls with oil.